Skip to main content

 Detect Unused JavaScript

-To reduce unused JavaScript on your website, first you need to find it.
+To reduce unused JavaScript on your website, you first need to find it.
 Lighthouse shows you the scripts on your site together with their total transfer size and the potential savings, which is the approximate amount of unused JavaScript code.

 For example, in the screenshot below, you can see the details of the 'Reduce unused JavaScript' warning in a Lighthouse audit conducted on the Semafor Tech web page:

-You can also visualize the used vs unused JavaScript on the page by opening the Treemap view in Lighthouse (click the View Treemap button below the metric overview):
+You can also visualize the used vs unused JavaScript on the page by opening the Treemap view in Lighthouse (click the View Treemap button below the metric overview).

 There are a few ways to run a similar Lighthouse audit on your (or your competitor's) website: